Contains live probiotics. Vegan. Dairy-free. Non-GMO.

 - Tightly pack the mixture into your jar or crock and press down well to make sure that there are no air pockets.
 Leave some headspace for the mixture to expand.

-- Ideally, the juice from the mixture should cover the top of the vegetables.
+- The juice from the mixture should cover the top of the vegetables.
+(If needed, add more of the solution of water and salt, until the veggies are submerged.
+There's no need to add more starter.
+Dissolve 3/4 tablespoon of salt in 1 quart of water and add however much is needed.
+Press down several times to help with even distribution.)
 Leave a headspace of 2 inches above the juice, to allow for expansion.
 If you have a non-porous weight that fits neatly into the container, place this on top of the mixture to keep the vegetables submerged.

 - Put the lid on the jar or crock and let it ferment at room temperature (70F) for 7 to 10 days.
 The mixture should form bubbles and may expand as the fermentation proceeds.